MrTyton/deckbuilding/README.md

 3 CARDNAME
 ```

+which is the MTGO export format.

 Works off of essentially a best will-of-the-crowd.
 Uses cards appearing with each other in different lists to determine synergies between cards, and then determines what cards out of the entire pool are most synergistic with each other, and determines best 60 cards.

-Todo is to add capability to do sideboard.
+Also works for sideboards with the same way, but doesn't do legality checks between sideboard and maindeck nor does it check for synergy between sideboard and maindeck (yet).

 Based roughly off of Frank Karsten's [A New Way to Determine an Aggregate Deck List](https://www.channelfireball.com/articles/magic-math-a-new-way-to-determine-an-aggregate-deck-list-rg-dragons/), but with more math, as the method used in this program iterates through and determines the cards with the best synergies that are still left in the pool, not just by raw number counts.